-Good mental health is a state of wellbeing where you feel able to work and study, feel connected to others, be involved in activities in your community and ‘bounce back’ when life’s changes and challenges come along.
+It’s a state of wellbeing where we feel able to work and study, feel connected to others and be involved in activities in our communities.

 How can I boost my mental health?

-Our headspace clinicians offered their insights on some practical ways to improve your wellbeing every day.
+Our headspace clinicians offer their insights on some practical ways to help improve your wellbeing.